ming1993li/ming1993li.github.io/_pages/about.md

 * Highlights:
   * Our CVPR 2025 paper, EventGPT, has attracted significant attention from the academic community.
 Notably, we received collaboration inquiries from famous researchers.
 The work was also featured by the prominent U.S. AI platform PromptLayer in a special article titled “EventGPT: Giving AI the Power of Superhuman Vision”!
+  * Our AAAI 2026 paper "StyleTailor: Towards Personalized Fashion Styling via Hierarchical Negative Feedback" on Agentic AI is selected as Oral Presentation!
   * Our team advances to the finals of the 2024 Shenzhen Intelligent Robot Dexterous Hand Competition and is awarded the Excellence Prize.
   * Our IJCV paper, Instant3D, attracts many cooperation invitations from famous institutes, like Gaorong Capital, Huawei, miHoYo, and the University of Michigan, which presents a novel fast text-to-3D generation paradigm.
   * Our paper "Exploiting Multi-view Part-wise Correlation via an Efficient Transformer for Vehicle Re-Identification," published on IEEE Transactions on Multimedia, has been repeatedly selected as an ESI Highly Cited Paper.